dainwere/Musiclocker-Spotify-analogue-/readme.md

-# Help me, please, with adaptive layount.
-Tkanks if you could!
+# Medium-well music web-app, that can actually scare you